Wills & Probate

 Estate Administration & Probate: A Beginner’s Guide

 There is a bewildering array of terminology used around the process of dealing with a person’s assets and liabilities when they die.
-Lucy Duffin from Penderlaw’s Wills, Trusts and Probate team runs through the basic terms associated with Estate Administration and Probate and discusses issues which can commonly arise with DIY Estate Administration.
+Lucy Wilton from Penderlaw’s Wills, Trusts and Probate team runs through the basic terms associated with Estate Administration and Probate and discusses issues which can commonly arise with DIY Estate Administration.
 Words such…

 Minimising inheritance tax with lifetime gifts

 Will Inheritance tax apply to me?
 Many people do not consider themselves to be wealthy enough to be affected by inheritance tax and unfortunately get caught out by life’s final taxation.
-With over 28,000 estates liable for inheritance tax in 2016-17, it’s worth looking at ways to legally minimise the amount of inheritance tax your…
+With over 28,000 Estates liable for inheritance tax in 2016-17, it’s worth looking at ways to legally minimise the amount of inheritance tax your…